 You will instantly understand the importance of Tuk Tuk when you look through the window.
 It is also packed with South East Asian people - a sure sign that what they are serving is high quality and authentic.
 Tuk Tuk looks like a fast food joint - it has plastic furniture and neon signs in the window.
 It sits in the very heart of Soho and offers satisfying and generous rice and noodle dishes at affordable prices.

 Soho is packed with sushi bars.
 You will find them in the most unlikely and obscure of places - inside supermarkets and above shops.
 Some of the best quality, freshest and authentic sushi can be found in the least impressive looking places.
-It is difficult to know where to head when there is so much choice and so few clues telling you how to find some of the best of the bunch.
+It is difficult to know where to head when there are so much choice and so few clues telling you how to find some of the best of the bunch.
 Check out our Guide to Eating Sushi in Soho for some insider tips.
-On this page you will also find listings for some of Soho's best sushi bars and even links to individual pages detailing the popular sushi bars in town.
+On this page, you will also find listings for some of Soho's best sushi bars and even links to individual pages detailing the popular sushi bars in town.

 On a night out in Soho you may want to grab something to eat and then hit the bars and clubs.
-In Soho you'll find a whole host of options for heading to for a drink or a dance.
+In Soho, you'll find a whole host of options for heading to for a drink or a dance.
 Take a look at our Guide to bars in Soho for more ideas on places to head for a drink.
 And check out our Guide to Soho Clubbing for ideas on where to head once you've finished your drinks and you fancy hitting the dance floor.

 In the whole of London, Soho is arguably one of the best place to head to try out some authentic Japanese cuisine.
 The area is full of everything from Japanese supermarkets to take away sushi joints to Michelin starred oriental eateries.
 As it can often be difficult to tell which restaurants are offering the highest standard of food, it is worth doing some research in advance.
 Use the advice that we have given you both on this page and on our Soho sushi page (see the link above) to hunt out the interesting Japanese places in town.
-Remember, heading off the beaten track tends to reap the greatest rewards - try somewhere a little bit different and you are likely to have a meal to remember.
+Remember, heading off the beaten track tends to reap the greatest rewards - try somewhere a little bit different, and you are likely to have a meal to remember.